Companies boost seasonal hiring ahead of festive season

 Gig work aggregator Shadowfax which works with companies like Flipkart, Meesho, Nykaa, etc, expects to hire 1,05,000 workers for this festive season, which is double the number of temporary workers hired for last festive season (55,000 hires), Praharsh Chandra, Co-founder and Chief of Operations, Shadowfax told BusinessLine.

-Similarly, Gig marketplace Taskmo which is currently completing around 5,00,000 gig jobs per month, expects to achieve over 10,00,000 jobs during the festive season.
-To put this in context, Taskmo had completed only 2,00,000 tasks per month during the last festive month.
+Similarly, Gig marketplace Taskmo currently completing around 5,00,000 gig jobs per month, expects to achieve over 10,00,000 jobs during the festive season.
+To put this in context, Taskmo had completed only 2,00,000 tasks per month during the last festival month.

 Gig job opportunities

-The gradual recovery of the economy has also led to the growth of gig job opportunities.
-As per the May 2022 report of Taskmo Gig Index, the platform has witnessed over 50 per cent growth in the number of active gig workers when compared to last year.
+The economy’s gradual recovery has also led to the growth of the gig job opportunities.
+As per the May 2022 report of Taskmo Gig Index, the platform has witnessed over 50 per cent growth in the number of active gig workers compared to last year.

 Further, Taskmo Gig Index in June 2022 saw a 66 per cent sequential growth over May as e-commerce firms like Flipkart and Amazon created many direct and indirect gig jobs for the festive sale season.
 “5,00,000 gig tasks were offered in June as compared to 3,00,000 gig tasks offered in May 2022,” according to Taskmo.